 - The Sanctuary tent is located behind the wood pile, across from the Gate, in front field.

 - Good to bring: comfortable clothes and blankets, coloring books or other calming, time-passing activities, water.

 - Volunteers with this role should anticipate being on their feet, either helping in the staff kitchen or traveling around the burn with snacks, beverages, and other useful items to give to other on-duty volunteers.
-Because if the likelihood of being within our kitchen for at least part of your shift, shoes are required for this job.
-Minimal clothing is a requirement for being in the kitchen.
+Because of the likelihood of being within our kitchen for at least part of your shift, shoes are required for this job.
+Minimal clothing is also a requirement for being in the kitchen.
 Being covered up in a more general way, in case of grease spatter or contact with hot food/water, is highly encouraged.
 Long sleeves or outsized, flowing clothing is a kitchen fire hazard, so please leave those items at your camp.

 - Volunteers should report to the Neighborhood of Volunteer Appreciation, located behind the large stage in the front field, to start their shifts.

 - Good to bring: comfortable shoes, clothing that doesn’t lay too far away from your body as you move.